nohsangwoo/copy-ninja/docs/FOR_STYLE_GUIDE.md

-좋아. 이제 자세한 스타일 가이드를 만들어 줘.
+Great, now help me generate a detailed style guide\

-스타일 가이드에는 다음 항목들이 반드시 포함돼야해.
+\
-- 개요 (Overview)
+In style guide, you must include the following part:
-- 색상 팔레트 (Color Palette)
+- Overview
-- 타이포그래피 (Typography)
+- Color Palette
-  → 글꼴 두께, 크기, 그리고 프로젝트 내에서 서로 다른 폰트들이 어떻게 함께 사용되었는지에 주의해줘.
+- Typography (Pay attention to font weight, font size and how different fonts have been used together in the project)
-- 간격 시스템 (Spacing System)
+- Spacing System
-- 컴포넌트 스타일 (Component Styles)
+- Component Styles
-- 그림자 및 높이 (Shadows & Elevation)
+- Shadows & Elevation
-- 애니메이션 및 전환 (Animations & Transitions)
+- Animations & Transitions
-- 모서리 반경 (Border Radius)
+- Border Radius
-- 불투명도 및 투명도 (Opacity & Transparency)
+- Opacity & Transparency
-- 프로젝트 내 일반적인 Tailwind CSS 사용 예시 (Common Tailwind CSS Usage in Project)
+- Common Tailwind CSS Usage in Project
-- 컴포넌트 참조 디자인 코드 예시 (Example component reference design code)
+- Example component reference design code
-- 기타 등등...
+- And so on...

-요약하자면, 프로젝트의 스타일 시스템에 대해 세부적인 분석과 설명을 제공하고, 중요한 세부 사항을 놓치지 말아줘
+In a word, Give detailed analysis and descriptions to the project style system, and don't miss any important details.